 8- What was your favorite memory of this trip?

 I enjoyed our host family dinners the most.
 We had a great time trying to communicate in broken Spanish and English.
 The telenovelas also made dinner entertaining.
-I´ve volunteers in other clinic settings before but this was the first time I stayed with a host family.
+I´ve volunteered in other clinic settings before but this was the first time I stayed with a host family.

 Sarah was great!
 She worked to accommodate our unique needs.
 She also answered all my questions prior to traveling and she always responded quickly.

 10 – Are you willing to speak to other potential ABV volunteers?